 About the Project

 Dow has outlined a clear path to decarbonize our manufacturing facilities while growing and delivering low carbon products to customers.
-Dow’s proposed Fort Saskatchewan Path2Zero expansion project will create the world’s first net-zero carbon emissions integrated ethylene cracker and derivatives site with respect to scope 1 and 2 carbon dioxide emissions.
+Dow’s Fort Saskatchewan Path2Zero expansion project will create the world’s first net-zero carbon emissions integrated ethylene cracker and derivatives site with respect to scope 1 and 2 carbon dioxide emissions.

 • Include a brownfield expansion and retrofit of Dow’s existing manufacturing site in Fort Saskatchewan.